pydata/xarray/doc/internals/chunked-arrays.rst

 ``map_blocks`` core operation, :py:class:`dask.array.Array` objects must be processed by :py:func:`dask.array.map_blocks`, whereas :py:class:`cubed.Array` objects must be processed by :py:func:`cubed.map_blocks`.

-In order to use the correct implementation of a coclassre operation for the array type encountered, xarray dispatches to the corresponding subclass of :py:class:`~xarray.core.parallelcompat.ChunkManagerEntrypoint`, also known as a "Chunk Manager".
+In order to use the correct implementation of a core operation for the array type encountered, xarray dispatches to the corresponding subclass of :py:class:`~xarray.core.parallelcompat.ChunkManagerEntrypoint`, also known as a "Chunk Manager".
 Therefore **a full list of the operations that need to be defined is set by the API of the :py:class:`~xarray.core.parallelcompat.ChunkManagerEntrypoint` abstract base class**.
 Note that chunked array